webbob/charlie_checker/README.md

 * Size of graph database
 * Geofencing to locate nearby stop nodes, use MBTA function or build a temporary MongoDB?

+# Implementation Parts

+## Collect Schedule Feed

+The MBTA schedule is published as a GTFS feed.
+The feed data comes in the form of a zipfile which needs to be transferred, unpacked, cleaned, and verified.
+The "gtfstk" Python module, currently at version 6.0.0 does this and produces a Feed object which comprises all the data from the feed's zipfile organized into DataFrames.
+DataFrames are structures defined in and manipulated by the Pandas Python module.
+The Pandas module includes useful aggregation and statistical code, and the related GeoPandas provides geolocation functionality that we will want, so we'll use:

+* Google's transitfeed code for validation of static schedule https://github.com/google/transitfeed
+* Google's protocol-buffers code for realtime feed (via Pypi as "protobuf")
+* Google's language bindings for the GTFS-realtime feed in Protocol Buffers https://github.com/google/gtfs-realtime-bindings
+* gtfstk for parsing static and realtime feeds https://github.com/araichev/gtfstk
+* pandas
+* geopandas

+gtfstk also pulls in a lot of dependencies which might be required for Jupyter integration that we won't use, we'll need to sort through that further.

+On startup, our code should check if we have a schedule loaded and if not, go get one.

+Probably save the cleaned version for reload if there is no new schedule when we start up.

+## Graph Database Load

+* traverse DataFrames in Feed object
+* establish edges for vehicles
+* establish which stops are near other stop for transfers with a short walk

+## Collect Realtime Metrics